Skip to content

 Evidence links butyl, propyl, and ethyl parabens to hormonal disturbances.
 Parabens, a kind of preservative found in many cosmetics, are probably the most widely recognized chemical to avoid after research in 2004 claimed to find paraben residues in breast cancer tissue samples.

-Cosmetics often only have a trace level of parabens, so they are considered safe under EU and FDA regulations (up to around 0.4 percent, though measurements differ for each paraben).
+Cosmetics often only have a trace level of parabens, so they are considered safe under EU and FDA regulations (up to around 0.4 %, though measurements differ for each paraben).
 However, parabens may cause skin irritation in certain people, so keep that in mind.

 • Formaldehyde